Skip to main content

 NEH’s Humanities Research Centers on Artificial Intelligence (Limited Submission), Due Oct.
 1, 2025

-The Humanities Research Centers on Artificial Intelligence program is a limited submission opportunity that aims to support a more holistic understanding of artificial intelligence (AI) in the modern world through the creation of new humanities research centers on artificial intelligence at eligible institutions.
-A center supports collaboration among scholars to explore a specific topic through
+The Humanities Research Centers on Artificial Intelligence is a limited submission opportunity that aims to support a more holistic understanding of artificial intelligence (AI) in the modern world through the creation of new humanities research centers on artificial intelligence at eligible institutions.
+A center supports collaboration among scholars to explore a specific topic through research,